 Suitable Soil For Banana Cultivation

 The fertility of the soil is very important for successful cultivation, as the banana is a heavy feeder.
-Banana is one of the few fruits, which has a restricted root zone.
+Bananas are one of the few fruits, which has a restricted root zone.

 Hence, depth and drainage are the two most important considerations in selecting the soil for the banana.
 However, bananas can grow from the poorest to the richest type of soil with varying success.

 You must test the soil before banana cultivation.
 In addition, make sure the soil has good drainage, adequate fertility, and moisture.
-Because, banana prefers deep, rich loamy, and silty clay loam soil with a pH between 6-7.5.
+Because, banana prefers deep, rich loamy, and silty clay loam soil with a pH between 6.0 and 7.5.
 Therefore, you must avoid soil of low-lying areas, very sandy & heavy black cotton with ill drainage.

 Here are the 8 Steps of Banana Farming